 Register an idea with copyright

-Can an idea be filed by Copyright?
+Can an Idea Be Protected by Copyright?

 Understanding Copyright Protection for Ideas